 When you're writing this section, you can use the headings above as subheadings and then provide the details in paragraph format.
 If a topic does not apply to your particular business, leave it out.

-The best part is that once you've worked through this business plan section, you'll not only have a detailed operations plan to show the readers of your business plan but have a convenient list of what needs to be done next to make your business a reality.
+Once you've worked through this business plan section, you'll not only have a detailed operations plan to show your readers, but you'll also have a convenient list of what needs to be done next to make your business a reality.